IOR Africa

 However, before deciding to partner with a 3rd party exporter of record, it’s essential to understand who is the exporter of record and how it can benefit your operations.
-Read on to find answers to all your questions.
+Read on to find answers to all your questions

 Who is the Exporter of Record EOR?

-So, before diving into the details, we first need to understand what is an Exporter of Record (EOR) and the definition of exporter of record.
+So, before diving into the details, we first need to understand what is an EOR and the definition of exporter of record.

-Protecting Your Business Reputation
+• Protect Business Reputation

 When is an exporter of record service required?

-Now that we clearly understand the Exporter of Record definition let’s explore when EOR services are required:
+Now that we clearly understand the Exporter of Record definition, let’s explore when EOR services are required:

 When You Export Goods to a Foreign Country